 You don’t have to re-invent the wheel – something as simple as a bowl of wholegrain cereal with a piece of fruit will give you a solid start to the day.
 That said – don’t be afraid to mix it up.
 How about making yourself a smoothie chock full of your favourite vegetables and fruits, or cooking up a savoury option such as a pea omelette!

 The great thing about cooking at home is that you know exactly what is on your plate.
 This is the easiest way to make sure what you’re eating at dinnertime is nutritious and of course, delicious.
 Imagine the kitchen as your blank canvas in which you can create a masterpiece (don’t worry – your stove doesn’t have to look like an abstract painting once you’ve finished)!

 Using Birds Eye’s vast selection of products should get your creative juices flowing to produce your tour de force, but if you need any more inspiration then look no further than our varied list of recipes.
 It’s also a great chance to get the kids (sous-chefs) involved!
 Having them in and around you completing some simple tasks will get them excited about the healthy meal they’re about to tuck into at the dinner table!

 If you’re a keen carnivore then it’s easy to fall into the trap of munching on meat seven days a week.
 Lean meat can certainly be a beneficial part of a diet, but you should also look to up your intake of plant based products as well.
 That’s why we’ve recommended trying out Meatless Mondays – especially if you’ve had a big hunk of roast beef on the Sunday!

-This will not only give you a beneficial break from meat but also a chance to sample our fantastic range of frozen veg!
+This will not only give you a beneficial break from meat but also a chance to sample our fantastic range of frozen veg and meat-free meals!
 Reluctant to try frozen over fresh?
 Check out our page dispelling frozen food myths which includes some expert opinions from registered dietician and health writer, Laura Tilt.